Skip to Main Content

 Fair Use Check List

-The following two charts can provide helpful information on deciding if you are using copyrighted material fairly.
+The following sites can provide helpful information on deciding if you are using copyrighted material fairly.